INSIGHT | EXISTING ENTITIES

 • The new requirements emphasise the effectiveness of AML/CTF measures, allowing entities to tailor their AML/CTF programs to their specific risk profiles.

-The revised AML/CTF Act introduces a significant change by replacing the concept of a ‘designated business group’ with a ‘reporting group’ concept.
+The amended AML/CTF Act introduces a significant change by replacing the concept of a ‘designated business group’ with a ‘reporting group’ concept.
 This new framework allows related entities, including non-AML/CTF reporting entities where appropriate, to meet their AML/CTF obligations collectively.

 The AML/CTF program changes are intended to support reporting entities in enhancing their AML/CTF measures, ensuring better compliance and more effective risk management.